You wrote it years ago. It did well at the time.

 Now the page will have both authority and relevance, the two main search ranking factors.

-This strategy might be slow (literally 1+ years) but allows the SEO to target impossible-to-rank-for phrases.
-See example #2 below.
+This strategy might be slow (literally a year or more) but allows the SEO to target impossible-to-rank-for phrases.
+See example #4 below.

-Once you start recycling URLs, you’ll quickly realize that all new URLs should be created with this approach in mind.
+Once you understand the value of recycling URLs, you’ll quickly realize that all new URLs should be created with this approach in mind.
 Make these your new rules for making URLs that are easy to reuse later:

 Never put a number in a URL